School Interventionist for School Problems

 Dr. Linda Metcalf is a licensed marriage and family therapist and uses a solution focused approach when working with clients.
 Dr. Metcalf is the author of 10 books on solution focused therapy and one book on marriage and family therapy.
 She has been in private practice over 20 years.
 She does workshops internationally and nationally.

 See the Workshops for Schools to learn what she does.

 See the "books" link above to view her books.

 Solution focused therapy focuses on the strengths and abilities of people instead of on the problems that intrude in their lives.
 By creating goals with the client through a variety of questions including "the miracle question" clients work efficiently to accomplish what they want different in their lives.

 Children and adolescents benefit from the approach as well, particularly when bothered by habits of anger, sadness and trauma.
 By "externalizing" the problem, the client, along with Dr. Metcalf begins to discover ways to keep the habit away.
-This narrative therapy approach, pioneered by Michael White is a very helpful approach.

 Neither Texas Wesleyan University, the American Association for Marriage and Family Therapy, nor any other individual or organization mentioned here is in any way responsible for, nor do they necessarily endorse, any content on this website.

 Any opinions are mine, and any errors, omissions, or misrepresentations are my responsibility alone.